-Diabetes is a chronic condition, characterized by high blood glucose levels.
+Diabetes is a chronic condition, characterised by high blood glucose levels.
 This can stem from either insulin resistance or the inability of the pancreas to produce the necessary amount of insulin to control glucose levels.
-Currently 4% of Australians suffer from diabetes and the latest figures show these numbers increasing.
+As of 2023, 5% of Australians suffer from diabetes and the latest figures show these numbers are increasing.
 Diabetes is a manageable condition and patients can live an almost normal life; however various secondary symptoms stemming from diabetes can substantially lessen quality of life.

 Neuropathy means nerve damage.
 Diabetic neuropathy is the most common form of neuropathy in humans.
-In the absence of insulin, high glucose and lipid levels in the blood stream are metabolized into toxic byproducts.
-These metabolites are thought to be the main cause of diabetic neuropathy, which cause oxidative stress and inflammation, which in turn, can cause pain and numbness in extremities..
+In the absence of insulin, high glucose and lipid levels in the blood stream are metabolised into toxic byproducts.
+These metabolites are thought to be the main cause of diabetic neuropathy, which cause oxidative stress and inflammation, which in turn can cause pain and numbness in extremities.

 Diabetics generally exhibit varying levels of painful neuropathy caused by oxidative stress.
 Cannabidiol is a potent antioxidant capable of reducing oxidative stress and may help to prevent further nerve damage.
 Additionally cannabinoid receptors are densely populated through the CNS and have been shown to produce analgesia in many studies.